 It is not the competition that should be the focus, but the discussion that the films elicit.
 For this reason, Bildrausch honors each of the exceptional films in the program with its own laudation.
 We use this as an opportunity for discussion by inviting international and local guests to discuss one film each in pairs and in front of an audience.
 Their thoughts flow into written praise, which they then hand over to the filmmakers.

 The Peter Liechti Award in 2022.

 The Peter Liechti Award commemorates the Swiss filmmaker and author Peter Liechti (1951–2014).
-It honours a film that stands out because of its special narrative or visual courage; a film that – as Liechti put it – "goes all out".
-A willingness to take risks was the credo that the radical yet generous and witty filmmaker not only demanded of himself, but also of his audiences: "I want people to go out on a limb with the film, far out where things actually get really uncomfortable.”
-Peter Liechti was a jury member of the international competition at the very first Bildrausch – Filmfest Basel in 2011 and stayed connected with the festival during the remainder of his life.
+It honors a work that stands out for its special narrative or visual courage – a film that, as Liechti put it “goes all out.”
+He followed his conviction, and said, “I want people to go out on a limb with the film, far out where things actually get really uncomfortable.”
+Peter Liechti was a jury member of the international competition of the first Bildrausch – Filmfest Basel in 2011.

-The Peter Liechti Award, which comes with a cash prize of CHF 2000, is donated by the Basel-based company Tweaklab and Reck Filmproduktion Zürich.
+The Peter Liechti Award, endowed with CHF 5,000, is sponsored by the Basel-based company Tweaklab and by Reck Filmproduktion Zurich.

 for Visionary Cinema

-The Honorary Award for Visionary Cinema is awarded at irregular intervals to notable figures of international cinema, who have made an outstanding contribution to auteur filmmaking and film art.
-The first recipient was the American filmmaker and author Paul Schrader, who was given the gold ring in person in 2018.
+The Honorary Award for Visionary Cinema is awarded at irregular intervals to personalities of international cinema who have made an outstanding contribution to auteur film and the art of film.
+The first recipient was American filmmaker and author Paul Schrader, who accepted the gold ring in person in 2018.
 In 2021, the German director and writer Dominik Graf received the award.